g-simmons/g-simmons.github.io/_pages/about.md

 ---
-layout: about
+layout: page
 title: about
 permalink: /
 description: PhD student in Computer Science, member of the <a href="http://tagkopouloslab.ucdavis.edu/">Integrative Biology and Predictive Analytics lab</a> at UC Davis.

 profile:
   align: right
   image: prof_pic.png
   address:

-news: true  # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 Mostly working on NLP x nutrition :sushi: